 I am not going to dive into the benefits of vector vs. raster images; I think the readers of this article are well aware of the bonuses the former has over the latter.
 SVG diagrams look great in both online and print, but they can be a bit complicated to draw by hand (duh!).

 But here’s a confession: I’m not a big fan of editing text-based diagrams either.
 But that’s just a personal choice.
 And the truth is, many other non-technical VSHNeers find the whole “diagrams as text” thing a bit arcane.

 So that means that we needed a more accessible tool for them.
 The ideal diagram drawing tool for VSHN must have the following requirements:

-- Not everyone at VSHN is a DevOps engineer.
+- Accessible to non-technical VSHNeers: Not everyone at VSHN is a DevOps engineer.

-- If possible, using a point-and-click interface; for example, in our Confluence wiki we have enabled the Gliffy extension, which allows non-technical users to create stunning diagrams.
+- Simple to use: If possible, using a point-and-click interface; for example, in our Confluence wiki we have enabled the Gliffy extension, which allows non-technical users to create stunning diagrams.

 So we started our search.
 Leaving aside tools like Inkscape, that are too generic, like Asciiflow, that are too limited, or like Dia, that are too platform-specific, it took us a while to find a tool that would fit our requirements.
 But we found it!

 And even better, there is a Visual Studio Code extension that allows to edit diagrams locally, directly on your laptop, in Linux, Mac and Windows.